 - Certain options under the Scheme may not be available to you because of the need to provide you with a pension of at least the GMP amount.
-If this affects you, we will tell you when we write to you about your options. - Once you reach age 60 (women) or age 65 (men), and begin receiving your pension, there is a change to the amount of pension your Scheme increases.
+If this affects you, we will tell you when we write to you about your options. - Once you reach age 60 (women) or age 65 (men), and begin receiving your pension, there is a change to the amount of pension you can set aside for your Scheme to increase.